XGProyect/XG-Proyect-v3.x.x/README.md

 ## How to get XG Proyect?

 ### Manually
-Download and install XG Proyect is easy.
+This is the simplest and easiest way if you're not a technical person.
+Download and install XG Proyect will be easier.

-- Go to the releases section and get the latest stable release.
+- Go to the releases section and get the latest stable release, and simply download it.
+It is the file `.zip` then you can do whatever you want with that package, use it on your local stack, hosting or even docker!
-- Then unzip the upload dir in your localhost, rename that folder to wathever you want.
-- Open your terminal and go to the directory that you just created and run composer install.
-- Point you browser to your localhost and follow the step by step instructions provided by the installation software.

 ### Composer
+Choose this option if you want to contribute to the project.

+Composer which will get you everything, including docker and would install the test dependencies like PHPUnit.

 ```
 composer create-project xgproyect/xgproyect
 ```

 ## How to run XG Proyect?
+### Docker
 Easiest way to do it, is using Docker.

 ```